tung/ruggrogue/book/game-data.md

 Attached to the player to give them hunger and regeneration mechanics.
 Fullness tracked in this component slowly drains over time, and is replenished when an item with a `Nutrition` component is used.
 An entity with normal levels of fullness will slowly regenerate hit points over time.
-An entity with an empty stomach will take damage over time.
+An entity with an empty stomach will instead take damage over time.

 ### `Tally`